How to Fix AI Search Visibility, Step-by-Step | AiVIS Cite Ledger

 Step 1: Audit your current extraction readiness

 Before fixing anything, you need a baseline.
-Run an AiVIS.biz audit to see exactly how AI models interpret your site right now.
-The audit scores six dimensions: content depth, schema coverage, AI readability, technical SEO, metadata quality, and heading structure.
+Run an AiVIS Cite Ledger audit to see exactly how AI models interpret your site right now.
+The audit scores seven weighted dimensions: schema & structured data, content depth, technical trust, meta tags & Open Graph, AI readability, heading structure, and security & trust.

 Each dimension targets a specific failure mode in the AI extraction pipeline.
 Your lowest-scoring dimensions reveal the highest-impact fixes.